gau27/gau27.github.io/_posts/2016-08-21-body-tutorial.markdown

     :spacecraft
 {% endhighlight %}

-It was very tempting to extend a base Body class onto these classes, but I simply did not see the need for it at this point.
+It was very tempting to involve inheritance and extend a base Body class onto these potential classes, but I simply did not see the need for it at this point.
 The way it is at the moment, the `Body` object has a reader attribute type that stores some metadata about the body for the user's convenience.
 Perhaps as coverage of SPICE improves, this minor thing can be changed later on.

 To create a Body object, you instantiate with either a body name or a body id.
 Certain bodies such as instruments will require additional kernels to be loaded.
-To proceed seamlessly, load a leap seconds kernel, a planertary constants kernel, and an ephemeris kernel.
+To proceed seamlessly, load a leap seconds kernel, a planetary constants kernel, and an ephemeris kernel.
 (All avaialable in `spec/data/kernels`)

 {% highlight ruby %}
 SpiceRub::Body.new(399)